MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 ```
 >

 Run the game....
-Well nothing much happens, this is because you are managing the sushi tower array correctly.
-However, you
+Well nothing much happens, this is because you are managing the sushi tower array correctly but, you
 are not removing the sushi visually from the scene.

 ## Improving the cycle